Home

 It may be required by, or customary to, your faith.

-The death occurred as the result of a disfiguring accident, or if the death journeyer died alone and wasn't found for days afterwards (in which case the body may have begun to decompose).
+The death occurred as the result of a disfiguring accident, or if the Death Journeyer died alone and wasn't found for days afterwards (in which case the body may have begun to decompose).

-The family may wish the funeral held elsewhere — either where more of them can attend, or in order for the death journeyer to be buried in the family plot (in which case, embalming may be necessary for the sake of transporting the body).
+The family may wish the funeral held elsewhere — either where more of them can attend, or in order for the Death Journeyer to be buried in the family plot (in which case, embalming may be necessary for the sake of transporting the body).

-There may not be any suitable home (belonging to family or friends) in the area, to bring the death journeyer home to.
+There may not be any suitable home (belonging to family or friends) in the area, to bring the Death Journeyer home to.

 Or it may simply be the case that it would be awkward for any family member or friend to do the post-death care, because of family dynamics or their own practical situation.